 What counts as earnings:

 When we figure out how much to deduct from your benefits, we count only the wages you make from your job or your net earnings if you're self-employed.
 We include bonuses, commissions, and vacation pay.
-We don't count pensions, annuities, investment income, interest, veterans, or other government or military retirement benefits.
+We don't count pensions, annuities, investment income, interest, veterans benefits, or other government or military retirement benefits.

 Your benefits may increase when you work: